yowainwright/yowainwright.github.io/_posts/2017-02-13-back-to-sublime.md

 Beyond that, I found Atom to be slow and a memory hog.
 I've heard the debate that Sublime can become slow when a lot of plugins are added but I've never seen or felt that.

-## Realizing that I am more productive with Sublime
+## I am more productive with Sublime

 After a few months of feeling like I wasn't as productive with Atom, I decided to switch back to Sublime.
 I started re-learning my quick keys and then looking into some of the features that I liked about Atom—to see if I could add them with a plugin in Sublime.